Skip to content

-Steps for taking Adverse Action
+Steps for Taking Adverse Action

 Step 1: Send a Notice for Pre-Adverse Action

-1. If a completed report has been flagged as "Review Needed" (and you have the applicable permissions), you will see an option in the candidate's file that says "Send Pre-Adverse Letter"
+1. If a completed report has been flagged as "Review Needed" (and you have the applicable permissions), you will see an option in the candidate's file that says "Send Pre-Adverse Letter."

 2. Clicking this will bring up a window prompting you to confirm the case(s) in the file that is the reason for the Pre-Adverse.
-Select the applicable case(s), then click "Continue"
+Select the applicable case(s), then click "Continue."

 3. The next screen prompts you to select if the candidate lives in any jurisdictions that have additional adverse action requirements.